-A pioneer and innovator throughout her career, Dr. Rodin was the first woman named to lead an Ivy League Institution and is the first woman to serve as The Rockefeller Foundation’s president.
+Judith Rodin is a pioneer, innovator, change-maker and global thought-leader.
+For over two decades Rodin led and transformed two global institutions: The Rockefeller Foundation and the University of Pennsylvania.
+A ground-breaking executive throughout her career, Dr. Rodin was the first woman named to lead an Ivy League Institution and was the first woman to serve as The Rockefeller Foundation’s president.
 A research psychologist by training, she was one of the pioneers of the behavioral medicine and health psychology movements.

 The Resilience Dividend uses a range of stories from around the world to show how people, organizations, businesses, communities, and cities have developed resilience in the face of otherwise catastrophic challenges.